Lbashirhabib/LBashir_portfolio/README.md

-# Electrical Engineer | Data Scientist | Habib Bashir Lawal
+# Habib Bashir Lawal

 ## Overview

-Welcome to the portfolio of Habib Bashir Lawal, a Data Scientist with a B.Eng in Electrical Engineering and a focus on Data Science.
-This repository showcases my projects, skills, and experiences in the field of data science.
+Welcome to the portfolio of Habib Bashir Lawal, a Data Scientist with a B.Eng in Electrical Engineering and a focus on Harnessing Data to Power the Future of Electrical Engineering.
+Below is the showcases of my projects, skills, and experiences in the field of Electrical Engineering and data science.

 ## Education

-- **B.Eng in Electrical Engineering**
+- **B.Eng Electrical (in view)**
 - **Diploma in Computer Science**
-- **Specialization in Data Science**
+- **Certification on Data Science**

 ## Work Experience